Alik Griffin

 TTArtisan 35mm f1.4 – Amazon / Pergear

 I actually like these the most of all the cheaper lenses now.
-They just handle better in most situations, both mechanically, and optically when shooting into bright lighting.
+They just handle most situations better, both mechanically and optically, when shooting into bright lighting.

-This is not to say the other brands are dead to me, they still do have some great characteristics, and they shouldn’t be ignored.
-I still love the way those Pergear lenses flare and the Kamlan 50mm f1.1 II still has a character that can’t be touched.
+This is not to say the other brands are dead to me, but they still have some great characteristics, and they shouldn’t be ignored.
+I still love the way those Pergear lenses flare, and the Kamlan 50mm f1.1 II still has a character that can’t be touched.

 But the TTArtisan 50mm f1.2 is probably the most practical 50mm manual focus lens you can buy right now, both in terms of price and performance, and now I think I have to say the same thing about the TTArtisans 35mm f1.4, it’s just great for the price, compared to the other lenses like it.
 As an example, it does f1.4 well, whereas the Meike 1.4 did not.